Here's how to become a better web designer in six thoughtful steps:

 While some may have an inherent degree of creative talent, the skills needed to be a good web designer can be learned by just about anyone.
 However, your choice of school or coursework is not the critical factor in your success.
 The best web designers become such by doing.
-We do not wait for any school to teach us this craft.
-We design constantly.
+Driven by a desire to learn, we seek out the needed tools and design constantly.
+We do not wait for any school to teach us.
+The tools for this craft are all available online.
 It becomes our hobby, our pastime.
-We enjoy the learning curve and challenges, and will find a way to master our craft with or without traditional secular training.
+We enjoy the learning curve and challenges and find ways to master our craft with or without traditional secular training.

 Where Web Design Happens

 Now, let me explain what I mean by the statement, “(Good) web designers design constantly.”
 This does not mean that we are always in front of the computer trying out different ideas.
 Design is a mental process.
 The computer, like the artist’s brush or the pencil, is the tool used to express what the mind conceives.
 If the first time you think about a design project is when you are sitting in front of Photoshop or Dreamweaver, then you are using the wrong tool for design.
 The “heavy lifting” of web design occurs in the mind.

 Your Mind Is Your Greatest Web Design Tool

 The mind is the best tool for creating great web design, not the computer.
 If you look at the work of great designers such as Saul Bass, Paul Rand, or Milton Glaser, you will discover that ideas, not tools, drives the quality of their work.
 Thinking about design solutions can be done in any environment.
 By the time you sit down at the computer, you should be well along in the process of formulating creative ideas.
 If you need a computer in front of every time you want to “design,” then you are not taking full advantage of the best tool for the job.
 Design happens in the mind.